timholy/ProfileView.jl/README.md

 > This is because VSCode defines its own `@profview`, which conflicts with ProfileView's.
 > Fix it by using `ProfileView.@profview`.

-If you're following along, you should see something like this:
+If you're following along, you may see something like this:

 ![ProfileView](readme_images/pv1.png)

-(Note that collected profiles can vary from run-to-run, so don't be alarmed if you get something different.)
+(Note that collected profiles can vary by Julia version and from run-to-run, so don't be alarmed if you get something different.)
 This plot is a visual representation of the *call graph* of the code that you just profiled.
 The "root" of the tree is at the bottom; if you move your mouse along the long horizontal